Chris-Richards3/MySQL-Project/README.md

 WHERE NOT EXISTS (SELECT memID FROM PersonalSessions WHERE PersonalSessions.memID=Members.memID);
 ```

+Relevancy - Shows which members to speak to next about trying out a personal session, don’t want to market to customers who already participate in personal sessions.

 *Output:*

 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/2.png)

 **3. Members who attended at least one group session in the past 3 years, and how many sessions they attended**

-Relevancy -  Showcases the usage of the various programs implemented into memberships.
-This information is useful to provide insight to see if these programs are valuable to members; knowing this information can ultimately increase satisfaction in the long run.

 ```
 SELECT firstName, lastName, COUNT(attenID), dateTime